vlobaco/HA-concepts/README.md

 When a worker is instanced should register with the dispatcher.
 For this it should use a message "is someone there", that will also include the assigned weight.
 The dispatcher will answer with the id assigned to the worker.
 The weight will be used as priority for activation.

 The worker will get activated by a message of the dispatcher containing its id (that will have to compare against its own) and the order "activate".
-It will answer informing it has been "activated".

 Once a worker has been activated, it should send back responses at random intervals (less than 5 seconds) for 5 times, until it deactivates itself.
 This message will contain whether it will continue active or not, "active" or "non-active".